 In case you missed it, a recent Arch.
-Toxicol paper, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by our collaborators Will Proctor, Alison Foster, Simon Messner, Dominic Williams and several other notable experts in the field, highlights the advantages of using 3D InSight™ Human Liver Microtissues (3D hLiMT) for DILI prediction.
-I highly recommend this paper for anyone in the field of liver toxicology.
-Here's why….
+Toxicol paper, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by our collaborators Will Proctor, Alison Foster, Simon Messner, Dominic Williams, and several other notable experts in the field, publish a landmark study comparing 2D and 3D DILI models, highlighting the advantages of using 3D InSight™ Human Liver Organoids (3D hLiMT) for DILI prediction.
+I highly recommend this paper to anyone in the field of liver toxicology.
+Here's why:

 AstraZeneca and Genentech chose the validation compound set to be representative of a “real-world” situation.
 In order to conduct a truly independent assessment of the model, all 3D studies were performed at InSphero under conditions where the identities of the 110 compounds were blinded, and all 2D studies were conducted independently by Genentech.